wp-media/rocket-lazy-load/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= How can I use native lazyload? =
+To use native lazyload on browsers supporting this feature, you need to use the following line:

+`add_filter( 'rocket_use_native_lazyload', '__return_true' );`

+Browsers that do not support native lazyload will use the JS-based solution as before.

 = How can I deactivate Lazy Load on some pages? =